budavariam/dotfiles/README.md

 > Because life's too short to manually setup my machine

 This repository came alive to help me **revision** and **sync** my config files, and make it easy to **setup any new workstation** with similar settings as the others.
-These are **my** most common settings that I use day by day in my UNIX based systems.
+These are **my** most common settings that I use day by day in my systems.
 These might change over time.

 Feel free to fork it and customize it with your own needs.